kojigardiner/ambilight-client/README.md

   than the last received, immediately send to LEDs and update the last seen sequence number.

-  Transition: On receipt of discovery message, transition to DISCOVERY state.
+  Transition: On receipt of discovery message, transition back to IDLE state in order to re-establish connection.

   ### Server
   *State: DISCOVERY*